ys7yoo/PiTutorial/README.md

         sudo adduser [ID YOU WANT] sudo
         ```

-        Here, "sudo" is a special command (only for administrators) to change or set critical settings.
+        Here, "sudo" is a special command (only for administrators) to change or set critical system settings.
 Any sudo command requires authentification based on the password of the current your.

         System-critical operations can be done only by sudoers.